 Generics are less expensive because generic manufacturers don't have to invest large sums of money to develop a drug.
 When the brand-name patent expires, generic companies can manufacture a copy of the brand-name and sell it at a substantial discount.

-Known as Rythmodan in the UK
+Also Known as Rythmodan

 Norpace is the brand name for Disopyramide phosphate.
 It is a medication for irregular heartbeat treatment and is in the anti-arrhythmic class of drugs for lowering risk of heart failure.
 Treating tachycardia is one of the most common prescription cases for Norpace, and disopyramide phosphate capsules block electrical signals in the heart that cause the heart to beat irregularly.
 Strokes and blood clots are other irregular heartbeat risk factors that Norpace is designed to prevent by keeping the heart beating as it should be.

 You can buy disopyramide phosphate with a doctor’s prescription, and always get the best price on Norpace when you order medication online from Canada Pharmacy.